How to Integrate Legacy Systems: Top Challenges and Strategies

 4. Choose the type of integration and make it happen

-Based on your discovery, it’s time to make your decision about the type of integration work that needs to be done, whether that’s building a custom API, connecting a custom API with an IPaaS, building a data access layer, or a combination.
+Now it’s time to make your decision.
+You know what you need, what you got, and what is available.
+With this information you can make an informed choice of the type of integration work that needs to be done—be it building a custom API, connecting a custom API with an IPaaS, building a data access layer, or some combination.

 5. Test the integration and plan for long-term maintenance

 The final step is to launch the integration and test it.
-This includes functional testing, performance testing, penetration testing, and vulnerability scanning.
+This includes:

 The US Ski and Snowboard team was experiencing many challenges due to their legacy system, which was challenging to integrate with.
 They wanted to create a better user experience for young athletes and their families when applying to participate in over 500 ski clubs across the country.
 The US Ski and Snowboard team also struggled to manage data of their existing Olympic and club athletes.
 They were also unable to launch an ecommerce store because of the integration challenges.